PaloAltoNetworks/pcs-cwp-agentless/README.md

 Once created this permissions group, you must create a role and then the belonging user or service account.

 >**NOTE**
 > * You must assing an account group to the role.
-Any account group will work.
+Be sure to add the account groups of the accounts you need to modify.
 > * Is recommended to use a service account and access key.
 > <br/><br/>